Steps & activity

 Boring.
 Important.
 Coachable.

-Active zone minutes are the harder metric — they reward you for elevated HR, not just movement.
+Heart Points (the same thing Fitbit calls Active Zone Minutes) are the harder metric, rewarding you for elevated HR, not just movement.
 The WHO target is 150 min/week of moderate or 75 min/week of vigorous; Wellness Project plots both, against your weekly mark, on the dashboard activity card.
+Connect your wearables once and every source flows into the same chart.

 For weight loss, Casey factors steps into your kcal target.
-For recovery, low-step days bundle nicely with high-HRV days as a "passive recovery" signal.
-For training, low-step days plus easy runs are the right pairing.
+For recovery, low-step days bundle nicely with high-HRV days as a “passive recovery” signal.
+For training, low-step days plus easy runs from the running tracker are the right pairing.

 FAQ